billybanana80/ozivine/README.md

 ABC iView, 9Now and SBS On Demand can be navigated without an account or login required.

 7Plus requires cookies to function, so a free account with the service is required.
 Register an account and login before exporting any cookies file.

+10Play requires a login to function, so a free account with the service is required.
+Register an account and add your credentials to the config.yaml.

 ```python
 Commands: